-With one of the top-ranked health law programs in the country, and an ideal downtown Atlanta location, Georgia State is poised to prepare the next generation of practitioners.
+With one of the top-ranked health law programs in the country, Georgia State is poised to prepare the next generation of practitioners.

 - Health Care Law Lobbyist

-Save time, tuition costs, and increase your earning potential when earning both degrees in a shorter time than if pursued separately.
+Earn both degrees in a shorter time and at a lower cost than if pursued separately.

 - J.D.
 Required Courses: 43 credit hours